 The Promotion of Security Threats through the Metaverse

-1. Social engineering and misinformation as widely used domains in the metaverse
+1. Social engineering and misinformation as widely used domains in the Metaverse

-Phishing innovations and the radicalization activities:
+Innovations in phishing and radicalization activities:

 2. Infrastructure vulnerabilities

-DDoS in the metaverse and the criminal use of decentralized applications:
+DDoS in the Metaverse and the criminal use of decentralized applications:

-3. Exploitations of avatars and personal data
+3. Exploitation of avatars and personal data

 Identity theft and data breaches in the virtual world:

-The well-known platform Second Life experienced a very notable cyberattack in 2021, during which criminal impersonators managed to steal thousands of identities and avatars.
-This operation aimed at stealing the virtual assets accumulated by these users during their gaming activities on the platform in question.
-The hackers proceeded by using stolen credentials, which gave them access to the avatars stored on the platform’s servers, allowing them to finally make money transfers and conduct illegal financial transactions (Greggwirth, 2024).
-This confirms that we are facing a situation that requires the security vigilance of users whose avatars can be used to harm the stability and security of the metaverse through their names (Bhaskar et al., 2023).
+The famous platform Second Life suffered a very notable cyberattack in 2021, during which criminal impostors managed to steal thousands of identities and avatars.
+This operation aimed to steal the virtual assets accumulated by these users during their gaming activities on the platform in question.
+The hackers proceeded by using stolen credentials, which gave them access to the avatars stored on the platform’s servers, allowing them to make money transfers and conduct illegal financial transactions (Greggwirth, 2024).
+This confirms that we are facing a situation that requires vigilance regarding user security, as their avatars can be used to undermine the stability and security of the Metaverse.

-Moreover, the incidents in the metaverse that confirm it has become a space of peril and dangers are numerous and diverse.
-The examples of data breaches are also numerous and confirm that we are facing a space that urgently requires reform at the level of security and resilience measures.
-In 2022, a data breach incident occurred against the Somnium Space platform, with the objectives being the use of biometric information and other sensitive data collected during the attack to carry out financial transactions and cryptocurrency transfers in the names of the original users.
-The fact that the metaverse presents opportunities and benefits does not change our view that it needs continuous review and updating of security, storage, and data encryption measures to prevent identity theft and privacy violations in the metaverse.
-(Gomez-Quintero et al., 2024).
+Moreover, the incidents in the Metaverse that confirm it has become a space of perils and dangers are numerous and diverse, with examples of data breaches also being numerous and confirming that we are facing a space that urgently requires reform in terms of security and resilience measures (Bhaskar et al., 2023).
+In 2022, a data breach incident occurred against the Somnium Space platform, targeting the use of biometric information and other sensitive data collected during the attack to carry out financial transactions and cryptocurrency transfers on behalf of the original users.
+That is why Gomez-Quintero (2024) emphasizes what the Metaverse represents as a security challenge that requires continuous review and updating of security, data storage, and encryption measures to prevent identity theft and privacy violations in the Metaverse.

 4. Examples of technological countermeasures